The-Balance-FFXIV/balance-static/content/jobs/melee/monk/advanced-guide.md

 ### Brotherhood: Damage vs Chakra

-Brotherhood is split into 2 halves; the 5% damage buff, and the Meditative chakra gain buff.
+Brotherhood is split into two halves; the 5% damage buff, and the Meditative chakra gain buff.
 Awkwardly, these two halves function differently to one another.
 The 5% buff aspect works the same as every other buff in the game; if the buff is active when your action snapshots, the 5% damage up will be applied.
 This is not the case for Chakra generation, which instead occurs on damage application - for both your actions and the actions of your group.

 What this means practically is that if you were to press the notoriously slow Demolish with 0.1s of Brotherhood left on its duration it will gain the +5% damage, but it will not generate a Chakra.
 Inversely, if you press Brotherhood then Demolish, it will generate a Chakra but will not have the +5% damage applied.